Dr. Anousha Sedighi

 University of Ottawa (Canada)

-was re-published in 2011 by Leiden University Press and co-published by University of Chicago Press
+was published in 2008 by Rozenberg & Purdue University Press and re-published in 2011 by Leiden University and University of Chicago Press

 Office number: NH 451-P

 “Teaching Persian to Heritage Persian Speakers”.
 International Journal on Iranian Studies.
 Routledge Publications.
 2010.
 43: 5, 681-695.

 “Do Psychological Constructions in Persian Involve Complex Predicates?”
 Rice Working Papers in Linguistics.
 2009, 1: 65-78.